 A free crèche is available for young children (0-4) during the daytime meetings.
 Please let us know by 01 February if you want to access this facility – as we need to book this.
 Please note that if we get limited bookings for the crèche it may be combined with the GA Kids age group.

 GA Kids (formerly called the Junior Programme) will once again be welcoming 5 to 11 year olds each day of the Meetings.
 Sessions are run from breakfast to lunch (children usually return to their parents at lunchtime), then from after lunch to dinner time.
-Activities will be varied and lively, including trips out and possibly a swim in the hotel’s swimming pool.
+Activities will be varied and lively, including trips out and possibly a swim.
 Bring a swimsuit and towel!
 At other times this age group will be the responsibility of their parent(s)/ guardian(s).
+Your leaders for GA Kids will be Claire Maddocks and her team.
 We are hoping to organise a trip into the city to visit a local attraction.

 GA Teens (formerly called the Senior Programme) is for young people aged 12 to 17.
 It is hoped that their bedrooms will be grouped around the same corridor in the hotel.
 Sessions are run from breakfast to lunch, then from after lunch to dinner time.
 At other times seniors are the responsibility of their parent(s)/guardian(s).
 GA Teens will follow an action-packed programme of their own, meeting up with parents for evening meals and joining some of the Annual Meetings activities including the Anniversary Service and some motions.
 Parents should book them in for the evening meal each day and they’ll need a little pocket money for any days out.
+Your leaders will be Gavin Howell and his team.
 The activities and theme of the programme will be decided upon by the young people according to what they want to do.

 There will be a brief meeting for parents, youth leaders and young people after lunch on the first day to talk about issues, expectations and boundaries for our time together.